Recruiting Strategies: Everything You Need to Know

 When the current group of employees are happy at their jobs, they're going to talk about it with their friends.
 And some of those employees have friends that would make a good fit within the business.
 Creating an employee referral program for new hires is an avenue that helps your company gain more talent that fits within the corporate culture and reduces the need to go outside of the company to find new employees.
 It also encourages your current employees to stay in place as they get to work with their friends on a daily basis which in turn creates a more pleasant office environment.

 Sometimes employees leave under neutral or positive circumstances.
 They didn't burn their bridge when they left and there exists an opportunity to hire them back.
 Contact them to find out if they're interested in returning to the company even if they have been gone for a while.
 That employee may not be happy with their current workplace and wouldn't mind coming back to their old position as long as there's an incentive for them to return.

 Utilize as many different avenues to find potential employees.
 Use referrals, job sites, Linkedin, and even social media to advertise the fact that the company is hiring.
 Reaching more people with job openings creates a larger pool of candidates to select from.
 That gives the hiring managers the opportunity to create a broad knowledge base from the people that come to apply, something that can ultimately benefit the company.

 If you need help with recruiting strategies you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.